Pável Matos-Maraví, Ph.D.

 I am currently based at the Institute of Entomology, Biology Centre CAS, where I have been appointed by the Academic Council of the Czech Academy of Sciences under the Program for the Promotion of Perspective Human Resources (PPLZ 2019-2020) and my research is being supported by the Czech Science Foundation (Junior GAČR grant 20-18566Y; 2020-2022).
 I study the species diversity dynamics and biogeography of ants and butterflies from the Neotropics and the Indo-Pacific regions.
-My work continue a long-breath aim to expand knowledge on how extant species diversity in the tropics formed and have been maintained.
+My work continues a long-breath aim to expand knowledge on how extant species diversity in the tropics formed and have been maintained.

 - Ecological and Evolutionary Genetics